hzeller/stuff-org/README.md

 ## API

-Next to a web-UI, this provides as well a search API with JSON response to be integrated in other apps, e.g. slack
+Next to a web-UI, this provides as well a search, status, and item information API with JSON response to be integrated in other apps, e.g. slack

 ### Sample query